Easy Steps for Washing Clothes When Travelling

 How Much Luggage

 The type of trip you take may influence the type and amount of luggage that you take.
 Again backpacking you may only have a 65-85L (17-22 Gallons) backpack – this has to carry all your clothes, toiletries, shoes, cooking items, towels and personal belongings.
-You have to be really savvy with your packing and this means only a limited amount of clothing – meaning washing more often.
+You have to be savvy with your packing and this means only a limited amount of clothing – meaning washing more often.

 Whereas a road trip or flying vacation could mean a large suitcase or duffle that is just required for clothing, shoes and toiletries.
 Everything else will be provided by your accommodation and on top of that you are not carrying it on your back and thus the weight is less important.
 Therefore you can take more clothes to last a longer time frame.
 You may not even need to launder your clothes whilst away.